thedavidinyang/thedavidinyang/README.md

-- 👋 Hi, I’m David Inyang
+👋 Hi, I’m David Inyang, I'm passionate about growth and interested in building enterprise systems and having fun while doing it.
-- 👀 I’m interested in building enterpise web systems
+I’m looking to collaborate or work on interesting and challenging projects.
-- 🌱 I use Php, Laravel, NodeJs, Cordova
+With a demonstrated history of working in the information technology and services industry.
+Skilled in Object-Oriented Programming (OOP), JavaScript, SQL, Web Applications, and Php.
-- 💞️ I’m looking to collaborate or work on interesting and challenging projects
+I am an experienced, driven, smart, passionate, hard-working, and open minded software developer, an invaluable addition to any team.

 - 📫 You can send a quick email on davidinyang01@gmail.com

 <!---